kubernetes/client-go/examples/create-update-patch-delete-deployment/README.md

-# Create, Update & Delete Deployment
+# Create, Update, Patch & Delete Deployment

 This example program demonstrates the fundamental operations for managing on [Deployment][1] resources, such as `Create`, `List`, `Update` and `Delete`.